Frequently Asked Questions

 Do you accept Blue Cross?

 Yes.
 Many of our therapists are registered with the RCMP and Veterans Affairs.
+Not everyone is so please check our bios to find the appropriate therapist.

 Where can I get more information about massage therapy?